-The Investment Manager is authorized to purchase and sell securities on behalf of the City, in accordance with established written procedures and internal controls consistent with this Investment Policy.
+Pension & Investment Officers are authorized to purchase and sell securities on behalf of the City in accordance with established written procedures and internal controls consistent with this Investment Policy.
 Investment activity shall be consistent with strategic objectives and legal limitations, and security trades shall be reported to the Finance Director on a daily basis.
 All participants in the investment process shall seek to act responsibly as custodians of the public trust.
 No investment transactions shall be made except as provided under the terms of this Investment Policy and supporting procedures.

-The Investment Manager shall determine appropriate investments based on market conditions and cash-flow needs, analyze and select optimal types of investments, and competitively bid securities when feasible and appropriate.
-The Investment Manager shall incorporate relevant research and analysis into the investment program, including economic and market research, and security valuation & yield analysis.
-The Investment Manager shall manage investments to provide sufficient liquidity to pay obligations of the City as they come due, and shall to the extent possible, attempt to match investment maturities with known cash needs and anticipated cash-flow requirements.
-The Investment Manager shall outline and document investment procedures and processes.
+Pension & Investment Officers shall determine appropriate investments based on market conditions and cash-flow needs, analyze and select optimal types of investments, and competitively bid securities when feasible and appropriate.
+PIOs shall incorporate relevant research and analysis into the investment program, including economic and market research, and security valuation & yield analysis.
+PIOs shall manage investments to provide sufficient liquidity to pay obligations of the City as they come due, and shall to the extent possible, attempt to match investment maturities with known cash needs and anticipated cash-flow requirements.
+PIOs shall outline and document investment procedures and processes.

-The Investment Manager shall monitor investment performance and measure it against relevant benchmarks.
+Pension & Investment Officers shall monitor investment performance and measure it against relevant benchmarks.
 Investment performance reports and other reports as may be deemed necessary shall be prepared by the Pensions & Investments Division.
-Quarterly investment performance reports shall be submitted to the City's Finance Committee for review and submission to the City Commission.